-- · Pressing mono reset button - If Mono's battery is completely drained, the power control subsystem will cut the CPU's supply.
-When Mono is charged, the power to the CPU will be restored and a POR happens. - Uploading a new application to Mono, using monoprog. - Your application can trigger a SoftwareReset, that results in a POR.
+- Pressing Mono's reset button - If Mono's battery is drained, the power control software will halt the CPU's.
+When Mono is charged, the system will wake the CPU and a software triggered POR happens. - Uploading a new application to Mono, using monoprog. - Your application can trigger a SoftwareReset, that results in a POR.